 Vitamin B-12 Deficiency: Are You at Risk?

 Vitamin B-12 is often referred to as the “energy vitamin” and rightfully so.
-Your body requires this water-soluble vitamin every day for a number of its functions, including energy production, creation of new blood cells, DNA synthesis, and the creation of myelin – the protective covering that surrounds your nerves and allows them to communicate properly with each other.
+Your body requires this water-soluble vitamin every day for a number of its functions.
+Some of those functions are energy production, making new blood cells and DNA, and creating myelin—the protective covering that surrounds your nerves and allows them to send signals to each other.

-If you’re feeling “off”, or even dealing with some chronic symptoms like fatigue, anxiety, difficulty balancing, memory loss, shortness of breath, numbness and/or tingling in your extremities (hands and feet), you may be dealing with a vitamin B-12 deficiency.
+If you’ve been feeling “off”, or even dealing with some chronic symptoms like fatigue, anxiety, difficulty balancing, memory loss, shortness of breath, numbness and/or tingling in your extremities (hands and feet), you may be dealing with a vitamin B-12 deficiency.

-Research shows that one in four American adults currently have a vitamin B-12 deficiency, and nearly half have blood levels that are considered lower than optimal.
+Research shows that one in four American adults currently have a vitamin B-12 deficiency.
+Nearly half have blood levels that are lower than optimal.

 Who is Most at Risk?

-Vegans and vegetarians are at the highest risk of developing a vitamin B-12 deficiency because the vitamin is found almost exclusively in animal products, like beef, lamb, salmon, scallops, poultry, eggs, milk, and milk products.
+Vegans and vegetarians also have a high risk of developing a vitamin B-12 deficiency.
+That’s because the vitamin is found almost exclusively in animal products, like beef, lamb, salmon, scallops, poultry, eggs, milk, and milk products.
 Plant foods don’t typically contain vitamin B-12, but most commercial breakfast cereals are fortified with the vitamin.

 Other factors that put you at risk of developing a Vitamin B-12 deficiency include previous weight loss surgery, advanced age, and digestive conditions, like Crohn’s disease or Celiac disease.
 Heartburn medications that lower acid production in the stomach can also decrease your ability to properly absorb vitamin B-12.